 Over the course of two October days, Boston University will host its first ever Global Music Festival, featuring artists from around the world, and nearby too.
 Festivalgoers can attend workshops with the artists and browse a global bazaar where international and immigrant artisans will sell their goods.

 As festival artistic director and associate professor of music Marié Abe sees it, the festival fills a need, just like the lunchtime Global Music Concert Series from which it germinated.
-Speaking over Skype from her native Japan, where she is on sabbatical, Abe said that when she arrived at BU in 2011, music by “dead white men” dominated the concert repertoire that she observed at the school of music.
+Speaking over Skype from her native Japan, where she is on sabbatical, Abe said that when she arrived at BU in 2011, the traditional classical music canon dominated the concert repertoire that she observed at the school of music.
 “They didn’t have any regular programming of music outside of that canon,” she said.
 The concert series was the first step, and this is the next.

 “I’m very passionate about what the role of a contemporary university is in society,” said Ty Furman, the managing director of the BU Arts Initiative.
 “Thinking about what BU gives back to the community, what are the opportunities for the community to intersect with our students, our faculty — and a festival is a really nice way to do that.
 From the beginning, it has always been intended to be free and open to the public.”